-- (a) The measures used to protect each watercourse and lake in a logging area shall be determined by the presence and condition of the following values: - (1) The existing and restorable quality and beneficial uses of water as specified by the applicable water quality control plan and as further identified and refined during preparation and review of the plan. - (2) The restorable uses of water for fisheries as identified by the DFG or as further identified and refined during preparation and review of the plan. - (3) Riparian habitat that provides for the biological needs of native aquatic and riparian-associated species as specified in 14 CCR 916.4(b) [936.4(b), 956.4(b)]. - (4) Sensitive conditions near watercourses and lakes as specified in 14 CCR 916.4(a) [936.4(a), 956.4(a)].
+(a) The measures used to protect each watercourse and lake in a logging area shall be determined by the presence and condition of the following values:

+(1) The existing and restorable quality and beneficial uses of water as specified by the applicable water quality control plan and as further identified and refined during preparation and review of the plan.

+(2) The restorable uses of water for fisheries as identified by the DFG or as further identified and refined during preparation and review of the plan.

+(3) Riparian habitat that provides for the biological needs of native aquatic and riparian-associated species as specified in 14 CCR 916.4(b) [936.4(b), 956.4(b)].

+(4) Sensitive conditions near watercourses and lakes as specified in 14 CCR 916.4(a) [936.4(a), 956.4(a)].

 These values shall be protected from potentially significant adverse impacts from timber operations and restored to good condition, where needed, through a combination of the rules and plan-specific mitigation.
+The RPF shall propose and the Director may require, adequate protection of overflow and changeable channels which are not contained within the channel zone.

-- (b) The State's waters are grouped into four classes based on key beneficial uses.
+(b) The State's waters are grouped into four classes based on key beneficial uses.
 These classifications shall be used to determine the appropriate minimum protection measures to be applied during the conduct of timber operations.
-The basis for classification (characteristics and key beneficial uses) are set forth in 14 CCR 916.5 [936.5, 956.5], Table 1 and the range of minimum protective measures applicable to each class are contained in 14 CCR 916.3 [936.3, 956.3], 916.4 [936.4, 956.4], and 916.5 [936.5, 956.5]. - (c) When the protective measures contained in 14 CCR 916.5 [936.5, 956.5] are not adequate to provide protection to beneficial uses, feasible protective measures shall be developed by the RPF or proposed by the Director under the provisions of 14 CCR 916.6 [936.6, 956.6], Alternative Watercourse and Lake Protection, and incorporated in the plan when approved by the Director.
+The basis for classification (characteristics and key beneficial uses) are set forth in 14 CCR 916.5 [936.5, 956.5], Table 1 and the range of minimum protective measures applicable to each class are contained in 14 CCR 916.3 [936.3, 956.3], 916.4 [936.4, 956.4], and 916.5 [936.5, 956.5].

+(c) When the protective measures contained in 14 CCR 916.5 [936.5, 956.5] are not adequate to provide protection to beneficial uses, feasible protective measures shall be developed by the RPF or proposed by the Director under the provisions of 14 CCR 916.6 [936.6, 956.6], Alternative Watercourse and Lake Protection, and incorporated in the plan when approved by the Director.

-(d) The amendments to 14 CCR § 916.2 [936.2, 956.2] that became effective July 1, 2000 shall expire on December 31, 2001.
+(d) The amendments to 14 CCR § 916.2 [936.2, 956.2] that became effective July 1, 2000 shall expire on December 31, 2002.